-Have you ever thought about combining your social media marketing strategy with email marketing?
+Have you ever thought about combining your email with your social media marketing strategy?

 After all, social media marketing is excellent for widening reach, and email marketing is an equally awesome tool to convert those people you’ve reached from being leads to becoming actual customers.
 So if you merge the efforts of these two marketing channels, there’s a higher chance for your business to see the results you’re looking for.

 It’s no secret that small business owners have to go beyond the inbox to succeed today.
 Different approaches can be used for connecting with customers, such as coupons, online surveys, or even live events that will, in turn, drive business.

 Read on as we discuss how you can combine social media and email to achieve a higher return on investment (ROI) and overall growth.

 Why do brands need to adopt a holistic view to be successful?